Compassion Cultivation Training FAQs

 Is academic credit offered for the CCT class?

-No, the CCT courses offered through the Center for Compassion and Altruism Research and Education (CCARE) do not offer academic credit.
+No, CCT classes offered by CCARE do not offer academic credit.

 Does taking the CCT course certify me to teach CCT?

 No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the 8-week protocol to others without supervision.

 I’m signed up for the CCT course.
 Is there required or recommended reading I can do before class?

 There is no prerequisite reading required.
-Your instructor will provide you with a list of recommended reading in class.
+Your instructor will provide you with a list of recommended readings in class.